diegaso-xhc/snake_cpp/README.md

 ## Usage

-To use it, simply clone the repository, and then run the main.cpp translation unit.
+This repository will directly work only on Windows.
+If you need to run it in Linux, please modify the console handle translation units.
+To use the repository, simply clone it, and then run the main.cpp translation unit.

 Afterwards, you should see something similar to this: